 Solar panels are rated on the amount of direct current energy (DC energy, measured in Watts) they produce under standard test conditions.
 The amount of energy a solar panel can produce is referred to as the panel’s wattage, capacity, or power output.
 In addition to energy generation, solar panels are also rated on energy efficiency, which measures their power output relative to the panel size.

 When thinking about the question, “How do home solar panels work?”, keep in mind that most home solar panels on the market today have a power output between 200 and 400 Watts, and an efficiency rating of around 15%.
+Palmetto uses premium solar panels that boast a power output of up to 400 Watts, and an efficiency rating of greater than 20%.

 How much power can I generate with a solar power system?